saatom/coolprop-octave/README.md

 # coolprop-octave

-***DESCRIPTION***
+Created by Wyatt Richards <wr1701@proton.me>
+# DESCRIPTION
-Octave script to interface with Python wrapper of CoolProp Made by Wyatt Richards
+Octave script to interface with Python wrapper of CoolProp.
 The official Octave wrapper wasn't working right so I whipped this cursed thing together to help me get some work done.
 I encourage you to make any improvements you can come up with.
 I am in no way affiliated with the creators or maintainers of CoolProp, this is merely a side project.

-***OVERVIEW***
 Calling ```CoolProp``` will return a struct containing functions that mirror the high-level function names in the official Python library.
-The primary advantage of this script is that it allows not only multiple outputs at a time, but it also supports matrix inputs as well for functions like ```CoolProp.PropsSI```.
+The primary advantage of this script is that it allows not only multiple outputs at a time, but it also supports matrix inputs as well for functions like ```CoolProp.PropsSI``` (see example code).
+This script relies on Octave's 'pythonic' package and loads the relevant Python modules on the first ```CoolProp``` function call.
+It's reasonably fast for small matrices but you'll want to implement some sort of multithreading if you want to use large data sets (I'd like to implement this natively if I get around to it, but it currently runs on a single thread).
+I'm sure there are ways to optimize how Octave interfaces with Python but it's good enough for now.

-***EXAMPLE CODE***
+# EXAMPLE CODE
 ```octave
 T = linspace(-30, 80, 30) + 273; # Create a matrix of temperatures in K
 P = linspace(1e5, 10e5, 10); # Create a matrix of pressures in Pa